National Entrepreneurship Competition Shows MTC’s Project in Egypt is Working

 Greg adds, “It’s impressive to see the creativity of these young entrepreneurs.
 They will do well.”

-MTC’s project in Egypt is called the Workforce Improvement and Skill Enhancement or WISE project and is funded by the U.S. Agency for International Development.
+MTC’s project in Egypt is funded by the U.S. Agency for International Development.
 The success of the project to date has resulted in the contract being extended for one year through October 2019.
 MTC has approximately 65 employees located in Egypt with a main office in Cairo and 11 other locations throughout the country.